otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 >
 > The app built using Node.js and Express, originally presented at this [GitHub Repository](https://github.com/otam-mato/nodejs_mysql_web_app_terraform.git).
 The previous [project](https://github.com/otam-mato/nodejs_mysql_web_app_docker.git) involved deployment on Docker containers.
 >
 > In the current installment, we're taking a deeper dive by deploying the Dockerized version of the web application within a Kubernetes cluster.
-Subsequently, we'll introduce the second version of the app and employ the "canary" deployment strategy, routing approximately 33% of incoming traffic to this new version.
+Subsequently, we'll introduce the second version of the app using the "canary" deployment strategy, and routing approximately 33% of incoming traffic to this new version.
 <br>

 ## Deployment Strategy